-- 32.01 All articles in this collective agreement that are not specifically covered under Article 34 shall also apply to seasonal employees even if the article only notes casual employees: - a.
+- 32.01 All articles in this collective agreement that are not specifically covered under Article 32 shall also apply to seasonal employees even if the article only notes casual employees: - a.
 Seasonal employees shall be hired directly by the Employer for the following positions per season: - i.
 One (1) Head Carpenter, plus one (1) Lead Carpenter - ii.
 One (1) Head of Properties plus one (1) Lead Property Master - iii.
 One (1) Head of Wardrobe plus one (1) Lead Wardrobe - iv.
 One (1) Master Cutter - v.
 One (1) Head Scenic Artist plus one (1) Lead Scenic Artist. - b.
-Each season, the Employer agrees to notify the Union and post all openings for at least two (2) weeks on or before June 1 of each year.
+Each season, the Employer agrees to notify the Union and post all openings for a duration of at least two (2) weeks at least thirty (30) days prior to the first day of the season each year.
 The Employer shall post notice of the vacancy in the Employer's offices, on all bulletin boards, and if desired by any electronic means to all employees.
-The posting shall include: the nature of position, qualifications (based on the staff categories), required knowledge, education, skills, hours of work, and wage/salary, minimum number of hours (as outlined in 34.1e), and production start and end dates. - c.
+The posting shall include: the nature of position, qualifications (based on the staff categories), required knowledge, education, skills, hours of work, wage/salary, minimum number of hours (as outlined in 32.1.f), and production start and end dates. - c.
 The following factors shall receive consideration when filling posted vacancies: qualifications, required knowledge, education, and skills.
 When these factors are equal among applicants for the vacancy, an existing employee having the greatest seniority or years of service shall receive preference.
 All determinations of qualifications, experience, skill and ability for these positions shall be made by the Employer. - d.
-The Employer agrees to only hire current Union members.
-However, where there are no suitable applicants, the Employer shall then be able to post the job for the Permittees of the Local.
+The Employer agrees to give preference to current local Union members.
+However, where there are no suitable applicants, the Employer shall then be able to consider applications from the Permittees of the Local.
 If there are still no suitable applicants, the Employer may then recruit from outside.
 The Employer shall notify the Union in advance of needing to hire Permittees and/or from outside. - e.
-Seasonal employees shall be hired for a production season of August to May and will be given a guaranteed minimum number of hours for the entire season that is mutually
+Seasonal employees shall be hired for a production season of July 1 to June 30. - f.
+A guaranteed minimum number of hours for the entire season shall be mutually agreed to by the Union and the Employer on or before May 15 of each year.
+Hours of work and overtime shall be as defined under Articles- 23 and 25. - g.
+Seasonal employees will have a minimum of fourteen (14) days notice of the commencement of work on a production. - h.
+Seasonal employees will be offered the first right of refusal in their seasonal position for work in excess of the agreed upon initial annual posting. - i.
+No seasonal employee who refuses work in excess of the agreed upon initial annual posting shall be discriminated against in regards to future employment.

-- agreed to by the Union and the Employer on or before June 1 of each year.
-Hours of work and overtime shall be as defined under Articles 24 and 26. - f.
-Seasonal employees will have a minimum of fourteen (14) days notice of the commencement of work on a production. - g.
-Seasonal employees will be offered the first refusal for work in excess of the agreed upon minimum hours. - h.
+j.
 Extras of the above listed positions shall only be called as casual employees if the same seasonal positions are already filled.
 Equally, the positions noted above must be staffed before calling junior casual positions in the same department.